Joey Gallo Player Props: Twins vs. Orioles

-The Minnesota Twins, including Joey Gallo (.182 on-base percentage in past 10 games, 118 points below season-long percentage), take on starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+On Saturday, Joey Gallo (.242 on-base percentage in past 10 games, 62 points below season-long percentage) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Braves.
+He notched a home run while going 1-for-3 in his last game against the Orioles.

 Joey Gallo Game Info & Props vs. the Orioles